sajinchang/learngit/readme.txt

+This is just a test.
-Git is a distributed version control system.
+Git is a version control system.
-Git is a free software.
+Git is soft software.